 In more recent years, the 8000 cherry blossoms in Minoyama Park in Minano, Chichibu, have become famous throughout the kanto plain.
 Moreover, the area has been nicknamed the “Mt Yoshino of the Kanto Region.
 However, I am not sure they are nationally famous quite yet.
 Moreover, the great thing about the area is that sakura bloom later than the majority of the places in this article.
 Furthermore, you can see cherry blossoms from early / mid April right up to early May.
 More information:

 Senbonzakura Park is an incredibly stunning hillside cherry blossom spot with 2000 cherry blossom trees.
 And it was also one of our favorite hanami locations in 2020.
-Moreover, it is pretty much off the beaten path for the most part.
+Furthermore, it is pretty much off the beaten path for the most part.
 However, it is well known among cosplayers.
+You can see cosplayers pose under the cherry trees daily during the sakura period.

 The cherry blossoms at Satte’s Gongendo Park have been enjoying an increase in visitors year on year.
-After visiting, I can easily see why.
+The park is relatively new, but the cherry blossoms and the festival have been around for more than 90 years.
 Like Kumagaya, this is another place you can see fields of yellow rapeseed contrasted with the Somei Yoshino cherries.
 In addition, another place for that type of scenery is at Yoshimi Sakura Tsutsumi.
-Which is a little less known than Gongendo or Kumagaya.
-But it is increasing in fame due to Instagram!
+In recent years, the scene of cherry blossoms and rapeseed at Gongendo Park has become one of Saitama’s best known spring scenes within the prefecture.

 In addition, here are even more “instagenic” sakura spots in Saitama Prefecture Japan: